Leaderboard

 3 points

-Welcome to June and meteorological summer!
+13. Welcome to June and meteorological summer!
 It has kind of felt like summer now for the last 5 days or so.
 The official H/L at Grand Rapids yesterday was 90/64 there was no rain fall and the sun was out 94% of the time.
 There were no HDD’s and 12 CDD’s A new record high was set at Muskegon with a high of 90.
 For today the average H/L is 75/54 the record high of 102 was set in 1934 and the record low of 36 was set in 1993.
 The record rain fall amount of 2.75” fell in 1970.
 The next 5 days look to stay on the hot (for Michigan) hot side.
-With highs in the low 90’s up to Saturday before dropping into the low to mid 80’s there are several chances of thunderstorms.2 points
+With highs in the low 90’s up to Saturday before dropping into the low to mid 80’s there are several chances of thunderstorms.

 2 points